-Skip tracing is charged additionally on Propstream, but you can find out the hit rate.
+Skip tracing is additionally charged on Propstream, but you can find the hit rate.
 It also supports driving for dollars and has a mobile app.

 On the other hand, and in contrast to Propstream, Flipster aligns its features to the typical wholesaling workflow.

 In the higher pricing tiers, it provides you with proof of funds, private lenders, and an asset-based lenders network.

 But it has many more filter types than Flipster already in the basic plan, and the research results for a particular area are much more detailed and seem to be more reliable.